mhdzy/SSLboard/README.md

 We successfully tested the following events:

-- [ x ] Server can accept multiple clients
+- [x] Server can accept multiple clients
 - [ ] Trying to fetch messages from a group that doesn’t exist
 - [ ] Trying to provide an invalid username/password combo
 - [ ] Attempting to submit blank messages or invalid group names